-The IChemE Awards is a competition so it is important you submit a high quality entry to be shortlisted and have a chance of winning.
+The IChemE Awards is a competition so it is important you submit a high quality entry to make the final stages and have a chance of winning.

 Never too small, or too big

-What projects have been shortlisted in the past?
+What projects have made the finals in the past?

-The first challenge is to get shortlisted for an IChemE Award and it is always useful to look at some recent entries.
-The main thing to note is that the chemical and process industries are diverse and this is reflected in the hundreds of different types of entries received each year.
+The first challenge is to get to the final stages for an IChemE Award and it is always useful to look at some recent entries.
+The main thing to note is that the chemical, biochemical and process industries are diverse and this is reflected in the hundreds of different types of entries received each year.